matthewplk/polkfolio/README.md

-#polkfolio.com
+<em>Polkfolio.com</em>

+v.1.0.0

-Personal Project Website 2024, hosted on Github pages.
-Configured DNS from GoDaddy.com for domain.
-CONTAINS: Linked-in, mobile #, email.
+Portolio website is hosted on Github pages.
+DNS configured from GoDaddy.com registry.

-Researched SEO and implemented common practices with metadata and keywords.
-Indexed on Google Search Console.
+Indexed within Google Search Console, building sitemap.txt and robots.txt.
+I have implemented SEO methods to get top search results.

 Static Website will be built in Javascript, HTML, CSS as of 2/21/2024.

+Planning on adding AngularJS.